-Peaks are mapped to gene based on the genomic location of the nearby gene.
+Peaks are mapped to genes based on the genomic location of the nearby genes.
 The general principle is as follows:

 The annotation procedure is as follows:

 |Peak start location